JohnYunMoe/JohnYunMoe/README.md

 ## Hey I'm John 👋
 :mortar_board:**I'm a third year student at New York University Abu Dhabi majoring in computer science with a minor in sound and music computing.**
-# :exclamation: I’m looking for an internship related to Software Engineering, Game Development or Music for the summer.
 Here are some things I'm doing right now:

 - 🔭 I’m currently working on an interactive portfolio website using 3js.